phetsims/phet-info/doc/typescript-conventions.md

 ### ESLint

-Many of PhET's TypeScript conventions are emobodied in TypeScript-specific lint rules.
+Many of PhET's TypeScript conventions are embodied in TypeScript-specific lint rules.
 We use the `@typescript-eslint` plugin to add these rules.
 Please see [.eslintrc](https://github.com/phetsims/chipper/blob/master/eslint/.eslintrc.js) for details and context about conventions based on lint rules.